 Has been hiking and backcountry camping in excess of three years.

-Has been on two or more trips covering three days, in excess of 24 miles total.
+Has been on ten or more trips in a two-year period (two or more of these trips covered three days, in excess of 24 miles total).

 Is comfortable hiking and camping in a rainy environment, and has the confidence to teach others how to cope and remain calm in poor weather.